mcruz206/LearnAI-Bootcamp/Lab02.3_customvision01/README.md

 ### Step 7: Run the example

 Build and run the solution.
-You will be required to input your training API key into the console app when runing the solution so have this at the ready.
-The training and prediction of the images can take 2 mins The prediction results appear on the console. the console.
+You will be required to input your training API key into the console app when running the solution so have this at the ready.
+The training and prediction of the images can take 2 minutes.
+The prediction results appear on the console.